Orange County Car Accident Attorney

-In one recent example, for instance, a 20-year old college student was rendered a quadriplegic in a car accident in Orange County.
+In one recent example, for instance, a 20-year old college student was rendered a quadriplegic in an automobile accident in Orange County.
 For six years, it was believed that the college student was the driver of the vehicle which caused the car accident.
 This was alleged both by the insurance carrier and the Defendant, who was also in the vehicle.
-Through skillful investigation and expert testimony, Aitken Aitken Cohn was able to prove that the passenger was actually the driver at the time of the accident.
+Through skillful investigation and expert testimony, Aitken * Aitken * Cohn proved that the passenger was actually the driver at the time of the accident.
 After three weeks of trial, the jury awarded the plaintiff $6,868,494 in damages.

-Aitken Aitken Cohn Law Offices, located in Orange County, California, has obtained exceptional results through its professional and aggressive representation of clients who have suffered injuries in auto accidents over the last 30 years.
+Aitken*Aitken*Cohn, located in Orange County, California, has obtained exceptional results through its professional and aggressive representation of clients who have suffered injuries in auto accidents.
 For more information regarding some recent results in the area of motor vehicle litigation, click on any of the following links:

-Three Million Dollar Settlement Above Policy Limits in Bicycle vs. Auto Accident A thirteen year-old boy was riding his bicycle down a street when the defendant’s vehicle entered the bike lane striking plaintiff.
-As a result of plaintiff’s severe injuries he brought suit against the defendant.
+Three Million Dollar Settlement Above Policy Limits in Bicycle vs. Auto Accident A thirteen-year-old boy was riding his bicycle down a street when the defendant’s vehicle entered the bike lane striking the plaintiff.
+As a result of the plaintiff’s severe injuries, he brought suit against the defendant.
 The defendant’s insurance refused to pay out policy limits on the claim resulting in a suit for Insurance Bad Faith.

 Result: $10,546,000.00 Gross Settlement

 Plaintiffs Collect Policy Limits in Automobile Incident in Fashion Island (2004): This litigation arose from an automobile v. automobile incident occurring in the City of Newport Beach.
-Plaintiff, negotiating a left hand turn, was struck on the driver’s side by Defendant who ran a red light at an excessive speed.
+The plaintiff, negotiating a left-hand turn, was struck on the driver’s side by a defendant who ran a red light at an excessive speed.

 Result: $565,000.00 settlement (policy limits)

 Auto accidents can be minimized.
-For information relating to car safety, check these tips on road safety or click on any of the other public resources below.
+For information relating to car safety, check these tips on road safety.